sbperceptron/Sparse_CNNs/Readme.md

             * Medium
             * Hard

-Currently there are four hyper parameters to tune,
+Currently there are three parameters to tune,
-  * hard negative mining batch size

   * feature vector threshold
   * window threshold
   * resolution